shiftonelabs/laravel-sqs-fifo-queue/README.md

 #### Delayed Jobs

 SQS FIFO queues do not support per-message delays, only per-queue delays.
 The desired delay is defined on the queue itself when the queue is setup in the Amazon Console.
-Attempting to set a delay on a job sent to a FIFO queue will have no affect.
+Attempting to set a delay on a job sent to a FIFO queue will have no effect.
 In order to delay a job, you can `push()` the job to an SQS FIFO queue that has been defined with a delivery delay.

 Since per-message delays are not supported, using the `later()` method to push a job to an SQS FIFO queue will throw a `BadMethodCallException` exception by default.
 However, this behavior can be changed using the `allow_delay` config option.